 For example, translations had been almost entirely manual.
 HOMAG emailed Word files to external translation agencies.
-When a translated Word file was emailed back, it had to be manually numbered, converted to PDF and uploaded to the document system.
+When a translated Word file was emailed back, it had to be manually numbered, converted to PDF, and uploaded to the document system.

-“HOMAG chose Adobe FrameMaker for DITA authoring because we could customise it to work seamlessly with SAP ERP,” Wolf says.
+“HOMAG chose Adobe FrameMaker for DITA authoring because we could customize it to work seamlessly with SAP ERP,” Wolf says.
 “We’d had been looking at FrameMaker for close to 20 years but didn’t have an opportunity to move off Microsoft Word until now.”

 HOMAG is automating the migration of legacy Word documents to FrameMaker with the c-rex.net DTS conversion engine.
 Consultants from c-rex.net are also helping to connect Adobe FrameMaker with SAP ERP.

 “Adobe FrameMaker helps integrate content providers into HOMAG’s technical documentation process,” says Markus Wiedenmaier, CEO, c-rex.net GmbH.
-“FrameMaker lets us put DITA/XML functions in the background so authors—whether trained writers, developers or constructors—can focus on content.”
+“FrameMaker lets us put DITA/XML functions in the background so authors—whether trained writers, developers, or constructors—can focus on content.”

 The structure of each HOMAG machine—how it’s built and the components used—is completely mapped in SAP ERP.
-The solution’s built-in document management system (DMS) automates document versioning, status management and distribution.
+The solution’s built-in document management system (DMS) automates document versioning, status management, and distribution.
 It also enables global collaboration through real-time access.

-Whereas DITA uses topics (discrete pieces of stand-alone content about a specific subject with identifiable purposes) to build documents, the SAP DMS relies on almost the opposite.
+Whereas DITA uses topics (discrete pieces of standalone content about a specific subject with identifiable purposes) to build documents, the SAP DMS relies on almost the opposite.
 It uses a component hierarchy in which the top component is an entire machine, followed by the parts that comprise it.
 Each machine in the ERP system is associated with a customer order, to which all the documentation is mapped and managed.

 “SAP’s DMS is not designed to manage small content like a single DITA topic,” says Wiedenmaier.
 “You need a bigger set of documentation, which in our case would be a specific component or unit of a machine.
 We call this package a macro-topic.”

 Each macro-topic is stored in an HOMAG DITA eXchange Package (HDXP), a special file bundle created by c-rex.net.
-Each HDXP contains assets such as a DITA map, DITA topics and SAP metadata (e.g., title or component information), images, videos and references to other HDXP files.
+Each HDXP contains assets such as a DITA map, DITA topics, and SAP metadata (e.g., title or component information), images, videos, and references to other HDXP files.

 “Adobe FrameMaker helps integrate content providers into HOMAG's technical documentation process.
-FrameMaker lets us put DITA/XML functions in the background so authors—whether trained writers, developers or constructors—can focus on content.”
+FrameMaker lets us put DITA/XML functions in the background so authors—whether trained writers, developers, or constructors—can focus on content.”